-Let me offer 5 very simple, but very important areas in which you need to keep going.
+Let me offer some very simple, but very important things in which you need to keep doing.

 This is especially important at this time of year, as consumerism around Christmas can completely overwhelm us.
 It continues to be true, though, that debt will rob you of achieving long-term goals.
 If you follow the old maxims of “living on less than you make” and “living within your means,” you will avoid going into debt just to support lifestyle.

-I don’t want to be a slave, and “the borrower is slave to the lender” (Proverbs 22:7).
+I don’t want to be a slave, and “the borrower is slave to the lender” (see Proverbs 22:7).
 If you’re trying to pay off debt, keep going!
 It is hard (believe me, I know), but it is also worth it (I know that, too).

 In other words, don’t give up on thinking about your finances.
 You don’t have to be the king of charts and graphs, but you should take a few moments to budget each month, and you should also keep up with some simple records (check records, a will, etc.) that will help you in the long run.

 Many get behind in one or more of these areas and just give up.
 Don’t give up.
 If you have to, put a “financial review” time on your calendar.
 It doesn’t have to be a weekend; in fact, it’s probably better if it is just an hour or so each month for some simple review work and budgeting.

 5. Keep Giving

 No matter what happens financially, giving needs to always be an essential piece of the puzzle.
 Whether or not you receive back the amount of money you have given, you need to give.
 Givers are blessed, and it is the best long-term investment you could ever make.